oracle/graal/docs/getting-started/graalvm-enterprise/installation-linux.md

 2. Select the preferable GraalVM Enterprise version in the Release Version dropdown, **11** or **17** for the Java version, **Linux** for the operating system, and **amd64** or **aarch64** for the architecture.
 3. Click on the **GraalVM Enterprise JDK** download link.
 Before you download a file, you must accept the [Oracle License Agreement](https://www.oracle.com/downloads/licenses/graalvm-otn-license.html) in the popup window.
 4. When the download button becomes active, press it to start downloading **graalvm-ee-java<version>-linux-<architecture>-<version>.tar.gz**.
-5. Change the directory to the location where you want to install GraalVM Enterprise, then move the _.tar.gz_ archive to it.
+5. Change directory to the location where you want to install GraalVM Enterprise, then move the _.tar.gz_ file to that directory.
 6. Unzip the archive:
  ```shell
  tar -xzf graalvm-ee-java<version>-linux-<architecture>-<version>.tar.gz